railsuser2014/openobject-doc-book-en/source/book/4/4_09_Accounts/4_09_Accounts_fin_ana.rst

 In the following chapters you'll see how each project manager can use this information to carry out the different operations needed to manage the project, such as automatic invoicing, project planning, keeping customers up to date, and budgeting for resources.

-.. tip::   **A step further**  *Analytic Budgets*
+..
+TODO - What is the situation now?

+.. note:: Analytic Budgets

-	There's been no discussion of analytic budgets in this section because at the time this book was being prepared, the module that handles them was being completely rewritten.
+	There's been no discussion of analytic budgets in this section because at the time this book was originally being prepared, the module that handles them was being completely rewritten.

 	Nevertheless, it's worth trying them because they offer the possibility of: